Kaiser Wilhelm Apples

 Seasons/Availability

-Kaiser Wilhelm apples are available in the late fall through winter.
+Kaiser Wilhelm apples are available in the early fall through winter.
+The apples are typically picked in mid-September and October and can be professionally stored until February.

 Current Facts